jacadik/github-demo/README.md

 This is a demo of how to use a work with GitHub & Git

 **A new line** (two stars for bold text)

+# Project Objectives (this change has been done via VS Code)